-- a) Vegetation removal will be scheduled to minimize disturbance to animals in sensitive areas or during sensitive time periods, where possible; - b) Width of survey lines will be limited to that which is absolutely necessary for line of sight and unobstructed passage; - c) Whenever possible, cutting lines to the edge of open areas will be avoided; - Trees and shrubs will be cut flush with the ground wherever possible with stumps not to exceed 15 cm; - e) Cutting of survey lines will be kept to a minimum; - f) All trees not exactly on transit lines will be left standing and trees partly on line should be notched (notch not to exceed 1/3 tree's diameter) instead of removed, to allow sighting; - g) Discretion will be used when large trees are encountered.
+- Vegetation removal shall be scheduled to minimize disturbance to animals in sensitive areas or during sensitive time periods, where possible; - b) Width of survey lines shall be limited to that which is absolutely necessary for line of sight and unobstructed passage; - c) Whenever possible, cutting lines to the edge of open areas shall be avoided; - d) Trees and shrubs shall be cut flush with the ground wherever possible with stumps not to exceed 15 cm; - e) Cutting of survey lines shall be kept to a minimum; - f) All trees not exactly on transit lines shall be left standing and trees partly on line should be notched (notch not to exceed 1/3 tree's diameter) instead of removed, to allow sighting; - g) Discretion shall be used when large trees are encountered.
 For example, trees 30 cm at Diameter Breast Height (DBH) or larger should, whenever possible, not be cut.
-On grid lines, trees of 30 cm diameter or larger will be left intact and will be traversed to continue the line; - h) Wildlife will not be harassed or disturbed; - i) Vehicles will yield the right-of-way to wildlife; - j) There will be no cutting in areas designated as sensitive without notification to the OSEMs; - k) Archaeological sites and features will not be disturbed during survey work.
-Any historic resource discoveries will be reported as per Section, "Historic or Archaeological Resources"; and - Survey crews will have a briefing on the recognition of historic resources prior to commencing work.
+On grid lines, trees of 30 cm diameter or larger shall be left intact and shall be traversed to continue the line; - h) Wildlife shall not be harassed or disturbed; - i) Vehicles shall yield the right-of-way to wildlife; - j) There shall be no cutting in areas designated as sensitive without notification to the OSEMs; - k) Archaeological sites and features shall not be disturbed during survey work.
+Any historic resource discoveries shall be reported as per Section, "Historic or Archaeological Resources"; and - Survey crews shall have a briefing on the recognition of historic resources prior to commencing work.